Langdale Chase: Mrs Edna Howarth

 Edna lived in the house with a staff of sixteen – eight indoor servants and eight caring for the gardens, carriages and boats.
 One of her helpers was Emma Bertha Jones (1865-1937), a maiden lady from Canada who lived there as her companion for 22 years.
 In her will Edna left Emma 750 pounds and her five diamond hoop rings.
-Edna’s daughter Lily married George Arthur Lorriman in 1891 and in 1892 they had a daughter who was named Lily Edna Lorriman (1892-1967).
+Edna’s daughter Lily married George Arthur Lorriman in 1891 and in 1892 they had a daughter named Lily Edna Lorriman (1892-1967).
 It was to her granddaughter that Edna left Langdale Chase when she died in 1914.
 Soon after her death the house was sold to the Willow family.

 Later owners

 John Bouch Willows (1850-1924) who bought the house was born in Kingston upon Hull in 1850.
 His father was John Green Wills Willows founder of the large seed oil manufacturers Messrs Willows Holt and Willows in Hull.
 John entered the family firm and later became a partner.
 When the firm merged in to British Oil and Cake Company he became a Director of this firm.

 In 1878 he married Roberta Ann Dolphin Watts who was the daughter of John Edmund Watts, a lawyer from Edgbaston, Warwickshire.
 The couple had two children, a son and a daughter.
 The family lived in Hull for many years and then after John retired they moved to Scarborough.
 They then purchased Langdale Chase.
 He took a considerable interest in the fine arts and also music and drama.

 He died in 1924 and his wife Roberta continued to live at the house until her death in 1929.
 It was sold soon after her death and bought by the Dalzell family.

 Gertrude Annie Dalzell (1881-1954) and her daughter Dorothy Gertrude Dalzell (1907-1995) bought the house and converted it to a hotel.
 Gertrude was born Gertrude Annie Paitson in 1881.
 Her father was John Lawrence Paitson, a solicitor from Whitehaven.
 In 1904 she married Joseph Dalzell a director of several brewing companies.
 He died in 1913 at the age of only 39 leaving his wife Gertrude with two young children, a daughter and a son.

 Her son John Lawrence Dalzell entered the army and by 1932 had been promoted to Lieutenant.
 Gertrude and her daughter Dorothy ran the Langdale Chase Hotel from 1930 until 1954 when Gertrude died.
 Dorothy then became the sole proprietor and operated the hotel until 1974.
 She then sold it to the Schaefer family, who ran it as a country house hotel until 2017 when it was acquired by Daniel Thwaites.